 (3) a cooperative electric association organized under chapter 308A.

 (b) The exemption in this subdivision applies only when the vehicle is performing service restoration or other work necessary to prevent an imminent loss of service.

 Subd.
-6. Recycling and garbage vehicles. (a) Except as provided in paragraph (b), weight restrictions imposed under subdivisions 1 and 2 do not apply to a vehicle that does not exceed 20,000 pounds per single axle and is designed and used exclusively for recycling, while engaged in recycling in a political subdivision that mandates curbside recycling pickup.
+6. Recycling vehicles.
+Weight restrictions imposed under subdivisions 1 and 2 do not apply to a two-axle vehicle that does not exceed 20,000 pounds per single axle and is used exclusively for recycling, while engaged in recycling in a political subdivision that mandates curbside recycling pickup.